Sang piao xiao: Varieties

 Royal jelly and silkworm droppings are other insect secretions used in traditional Chinese medicine.

 History

-The use of praying mantis egg case as a medicine is described in the Shennong Bencao Jing, a pharmacological treatise on Chinese herbology from circa 100 AD.
+The use of praying mantis egg case as a medicine is described in the Shennong Bencao Jing, a pharmacological treatise on Chinese herbology from c.
+100 AD.
 Their medicinal use might originate from their occasional occurrence on the mulberry plant Morus alba.
-As its leaves were necessary food for the caterpillars that make silk, much of the plant – including branches, fruits, leaves, and root bark – became revered in ancient China as source of herbal medicine.
+As its leaves were necessary food for the caterpillars that make silk, much of the plant – including branches, fruits, leaves, and root bark – became revered in ancient China as sources of herbal medicine.
 Says one source, "it would not be surprising that these egg cases, which appeared on some of the plants, were also collected and considered a valuable medicine."

 Collection

-Othecae are made by mantises in the late summer and they are collected for medicinal use from then until early spring before when they hatch.
+Othecae are made by mantises in the late summer, and they are collected for medicinal use from then until early spring before when they hatch.
 The egg cases are steamed – killing the developing nymphs inside – and then sun dried or dried in an oven.